Shubx10/realtime-chat-app/README.md

-# realtime-chat-app created using react and appwrite
+# Realtime chat application created using react and appwrite